Graduate applications for Bloomberg: tips for being different

 Indeed, your cover letter is a great place to focus upon just one or two of those skills in a case study style.
 Choose an example that has strong anecdotal and intellectual value – and one where you can really give some strong context and analysis of what you did, why and its positive impact.
 Don’t think that your example has to be epic: you needn’t have launched a two-day student music festival with seven stages, two dance tents and a comedy corner.
 Fantastic if you have but you can use any example as long as you show how you have learned from your experience – your analytical and reflective skills are what Bloomberg wants to see.

 Should you repeat the 75 words you’ve written elsewhere in the application stating why you want to work for Bloomberg?
 That wouldn’t make sense.
 But what you can do is pick a key reason and make it striking.
-How would it be if likened the work you want to do to the joy of solving a Rubik’s Cube, turning all the pieces of the puzzle the right way for a client – and then gave a cracking example of how you’ve made something maddeningly complex simple for someone?
+For example, what if you likened the work you want to do to the joy of solving a Rubik’s Cube – turning all the pieces of the puzzle the right way for a client –and then gave a cracking example of how you’ve made something maddeningly complex simple for someone?

 Bloomberg application form tip: prove you’re a cultural fit